fossasia/open-event-attendee-ios/README.md

 ## Introduction
 > This is an iOS app developed for `FOSSASIA` in mind.
 The Open Event Project offers event managers a platform to organize all kinds of events including concerts, conferences, summits and regular meetups.

+## Roadmap

+Make the app functionality and UI/UX similar to the android app for Open Event.

 ## Communication

 **Please join our mailing list to discuss questions regarding the project :-**